California AG sees no grounds for charging police in black man's killing

 At her news conference on Saturday, Schubert said investigators had also determined that Clark was under the influence of the tranquillizer Xanax, alcohol and marijuana.
 Text messages showed he was possibly suicidal that night following a domestic violence incident involving the mother of both his children.

-Reporting by Sharon Bernstein in Sacramento; editing by Frank McGurty, Bill Berkrot and Richard Chang
+Reporting by Sharon Bernstein in Sacramento; editing by Frank McGurty, Richard Chang and James Dalgleish